-Personal loans come in two distinct flavors and the one you choose will make a big difference in how much you can borrow and how much interest you pay.
+Personal loans come in two distinct flavors – secured and unsecured – and the one you choose will make a big difference in how much you can borrow and how much interest you pay.

 Flavor No. 1 is known as “secured loans” and is safest for the lender since it contains a built-in backstop.
-Secured loans require that the borrower have collateral that can be repossessed if the borrower defaults.
+Secured loans require that the borrower have collateral, typically a home, car, boat or property, that can be repossessed if the borrower defaults.
 These are among the most common loans made.

 Examples of Secured Loans